zt-initech/pillow-simd/README.md

 Uploadcare is SAAS for image storing and processing in the cloud and the main sponsor of Pillow-SIMD project.

-Cuurently, following methods are accelerated:
+Currently, following methods are accelerated:

 - Resize (convolustion-based resample): SSE4, AVX2
 - Gaussian and box blur: SSE4